- I’m having trouble logging into Connect. What should I do?

-Yes, you must be enrolled or accepted at an educational institution taking at least half-time academic course load leading to a degree or certificate for semester immediately preceding internship session; must also be able to provide proof of enrollment or acceptance for semester immediately following internship session.
+Yes, you must be enrolled or accepted at an educational institution taking at least half-time academic course load leading to a degree or certificate for semester immediately preceding internship session.
 Enrollment status may be verified at any time if you are accepted into the program.

 - Can I edit my application after I have submitted?

 Yes, you may edit your application in AFRL Connect after submitting, so long as the deadline has not passed.
 Each time you resubmit your application, it will overwrite the previous submission.